-Happy Tail: How The All-American Rejects gained a four-legged band member
+Happy Tail: The All-American Rejects new band member

 Nick Wheeler plays guitar in The All-American Rejects (AAR).
 Here he shares how he adopted his dog, Dexter, who has become the band’s unofficial fifth member.
 (Like Petfinder on Facebook and enter for a chance to win tickets to see The All-American Rejects in concert, plus a signed copy of their new album, Kids in the Street!)

 We got off the road in late 2009.
 A song called “Gives You Hell” had literally taken us around the world twice that year.
 It’s always a head trip when the tour is over and you get plopped back down in reality.
 This time was different, however.
 There was definitely something missing in my life.

 My family dog, Chiquita (whose portrait I got tattooed on my left leg on an episode of L.A.
 Ink), was in very poor health, and I had seen her for what I knew would probably be the last time when I was home over Christmas.
 So I decided that I would take take full advantage of the time off ahead and adopt myself a puppy dog!